-\textbf{Decision tree construction.} During parsing, a pattern at both the L1 and L2 abstraction levels can be dumped out in textual format using a pre-order tree traversal.
-In fact, we represent the mined patterns internally by building a prefix tree\footnote{Given the preliminary nature of this study, we found that prefix tree structure performed reasonably well (time complexity of search and space usage) in our experiments.
-And we did not invest in optimizing it to reduce the space usage, but such an optimization using deterministic finite automaton (DFA) is possible.} (or trie~\cite{cormen:2009:algo}) over the text strings for the trees of the mined patterns.
+\paragraph{Decision tree construction.} During parsing, a pattern at both the L1 and L2 abstraction levels can be dumped out in textual format using a tree traversal.
+In fact, we represent the mined patterns internally by building a prefix tree\footnote{In our experiments, we found that prefix tree structure performed reasonably well (time complexity of search and space usage) for our experiments.
+We have not yet invested in optimizing it to reduce the space usage, but such an optimization using deterministic finite automaton (DFA) seems possible.} (or trie~\cite{cormen:2009:algo}) over the text strings for the trees of the mined patterns.
 Every path in the prefix tree that ends with a terminal node, corresponding to a valid pattern, also stores the number of occurrences of that pattern.
-Note that we build different prefix trees for text strings that are at different levels of abstractions.
-By doing this, we can convert idiosyncratic patterns into different abstraction levels and then check them against their respective prefix trees.
+We build different prefix trees for text strings that are at different levels of abstractions.
+By doing this, we can convert idiosyncratic patterns into different abstraction levels and check them against their respective prefix trees.